Scaling MLPs: A Tale of Inductive Bias: Experimental Details

 \subsection{Additional Ablations}

-We provide some more ablations in Fig.~\ref{fig:ablations}.
-More specifically, for a (approximate) fixed budget of compute, we investigate different architecture and optimization choices, when pretraining on ImageNet1k and performing linear probing on CIFAR100.
+\paragraph{Ablations.} We provide some more ablations in Fig.~\ref{fig:ablations}.
+More specifically, for a (approximate) fixed budget of compute, we investigate different architecture and optimization choices, when pretraining on ImageNet1k and performing linear probing on CIFAR100. \paragraph{Normalization.} We investigate the importance of the normalization method (LayerNorm vs BatchNorm) in more detail in Table \ref{tab:normalization}.
+We pre-train two B-MLPs on ImageNet21k with layer normalization and batch normalization and compare the fine-tuning performance on various tasks.
+We find that the techniques perform similarly, which layer normalisation having a slight edge.

+\paragraph{Label smoothing.} We further ablate the influence of label smoothing on the downstream performance.
+We pre-train B-MLPs with varying amounts of label smoothing ($\alpha \in \{0.0, 0.1, 0.3\}$) and evaluate the resulting down-stream fine-tuning performance.
+We report the results in Table \ref{tab:smoothing}.
+While label smoothing does provide some boost in performance, the gains are very modest.
+Label smoothing is thus helpful but not essential for training MLPs.

 \paragraph{Architecture.}We make the following observations/recommendations to boost the model's performance, in line with results reported in the literature~\citep{liu2022convnet}; (1) replacing ReLUs and GELUs boosts results significantly, (2) adding skip connections every two layers helps with optimization, especially for deeper networks.
 (3) Using an inverted bottleneck increases performance even more.
 (4) Using a normalization layer in the PRE-LN configuration helps with optimization and (4) layer normalization leads to significantly better results compared to batch normalization, while also being more stable during training.